 What is hepatitis C?

-Hepatitis C causes inflammation of the liver.
-Hepatitis C is an important cause of chronic liver disease, including cirrhosis and liver cancer.
+Hepatitis C is a viral infection, which causes inflammation of the liver.
+It is a major cause of serious liver disease, including cirrhosis and liver cancer.

 What are the symptoms of hepatitis C?

 Most people have no symptoms when they first get hepatitis C. A minority of people may lose their appetite, get a pain in their stomach, feel sick, vomit and get jaundice (yellow skin and eyes).

 About one in four people with hepatitis C get fully better without any treatment.
 However, most people will carry the virus for many years, or even for the rest of their lives if they are not treated.
 This is known as ‘chronic’ hepatitis C infection.
 People with chronic infection may feel well for many years.
 Without treatment for hepatitis C, about one in five people with chronic infection develop cirrhosis (scarring) of the liver after 20-30 years.
 They may then suffer liver failure or cancer of the liver.

 The World Health Organization estimates that 130-150 million people are chronically infected with hepatitis C worldwide.
 Ireland is considered a low prevalence country (0.5%-0.7% of the population infected).
 Many countries in Africa, Eastern Europe and East and South-East Asia have a high prevalence of hepatitis C.

 Hepatitis C is diagnosed by a blood test.
 This test is usually done in two stages:

 First, blood is tested for hepatitis C antibodies.
 If this is positive, then the person has had hepatitis C at some time.

 A second test is then needed to see if they are still infected (that is, that the virus is still present).